hadirezaei1377/w3schools/mongodb/operators.md

 $pop: Removes the first or last element of an array
 $pull: Removes all elements from an array that match the query
 $push: Adds an element to an array

+Aggregation operations allow you to group, sort, perform calculations, analyze data, and much more Aggregation pipelines can have one or more "stages".
+The order of these stages are important.
+Each stage acts upon the results of the previous stage.

+Example:
+db.posts.aggregate([
+  // Stage 1: Only find documents that have more than 1 like {
+    $match: { likes: { $gt: 1 } }
+  },
+  // Stage 2: Group documents by category and sum each categories likes {
+    $group: { _id: "$category", totalLikes: { $sum: "$likes" } }
+  }
+])